dummy-ilh/MINE/ML/Google_glossary.md

 A sophisticated gradient descent algorithm in which a learning step depends not only on the derivative in the current step, but also on the derivatives of the step(s) that immediately preceded it.
 Momentum involves computing an exponentially weighted moving average of the gradients over time, analogous to momentum in physics.
 Momentum sometimes prevents learning from getting stuck in local minima.

+Mostly Basic Python Problems (MBPP)
+#Metric

+A dataset for evaluating an LLM's proficiency in generating Python code.
+Mostly Basic Python Problems provides about 1,000 crowd-sourced programming problems.
+Each problem in the dataset contains:

+    A task description
+    Solution code
+    Three automated test cases

 MT
 #generativeAI